csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

    * You must have a regular meeting schedule established for the rest of the term.

 #### Q9: How will you organize your team?

+To organize our team we created a Task Board with a TODO lists with each team member's allocated tasks.
+We compile our meeting minutes under the doucments/minutes folder as well as in Google Docs.

+To keep track of what needs to get done, we use Github to sync our work/code together.
+Our TA and Partner has access to our Github Repo.

+How to Prioritize tasks: We allocate tasks to each team member based on their compentency at the task.
+For example, a team member who has a lot of experience with frontend React(JS) will help with the frontend while another team member who has experience with databases with work with the backend.

+To determine the status of work from inception to completion: First we verify that the functions/implementations we created works in accordance to our needs/expectations.
+Then we double-check our functionalities with our partner to see if anything needs to be changed/improved.
+Finally once our partner confirms that our implementation is good and correct, the work will be complete.

 List/describe the artifacts you will produce in order to organize your team.